 Several forms of energy are listed below.
 Only the first two were understood by the Greeks, heat can do useful things like smelt metals, and wood has something in it that allows it to burn.

 Follow the steps as we wind up a grandfather clock.
 Energy begins in the sun.
 Hydrogen atoms combine to make helium, and release heat in the process.
 The sun heats up, and stays hot as long as there is hydrogen to burn.
 Sunlight radiates through space and lands on a field in Kansas, where a plant converts it into wheat.
 The starch in wheat holds chemical energy, energy that originally came from the sun.
 You eat the wheat in your cereal for breakfast, digest it, and repackage the chemical energy in different compounds that are more appropriate for humans than for plants.
-Some energy is lost in translation; in fact some energy is lost in every transformation.
+Some energy is lost in translation; in fact some energy is lost at every step.
 Perhaps some of the energy was converted into heat, but that's not all bad, you're a warm blooded animal and you need to keep your body at 37 °C. Next, the chemical energy is released in the muscles of your arm as you turn the key and raise the weights from the bottom of the clock up to the top.
 Chemical energy has been converted into potential energy, the energy of the weights high up off the floor.
-Some energy is lost; the sprockets clink as you turn the key, and the muscles of your arm are just a bit warmer after the exertion.
+Some energy is lost; the sprockets clink as you turn the key, and the muscles of your arm are a bit warmer after the exertion.
 Over the next week, the weights descend, and potential energy is converted into sound and heat.
-You know the sounds of the clock, the gentle tick tock tick tock, and the strike and the gong.
+You know the sounds of the clock, the gentle tick tock tick tock, and the strike and the chime.
 The heat is so tiny you can't even measure it, but it's there, primarily in the escapement.
 After a week, all the potential energy has been converted into heat, even the sound dissipates into heat, and the clock is in the same state it was before, waiting for someone to come and wind it up again.